|President Donald C. Katt, with support from faculty and staff, initiated the Barbara

 award will be given to a student who exemplifies the standard of excellence that President

 Adams hoped all students would strive to attain.

 Sherman Adin and Carol E. Adin Scholarship Fund

-The Ulster County Community College is a grateful recipient of a charitable bequest through the Estate of Carol E. Adin who passed away on July 13, 2002.
-In accordance with the donor's wishes, the Sherman Adin and Carol E. Adin Fund has been established to support Ulster's scholarship program to Ulster County residents who attend the college.
+The Ulster Community College Foundation, Inc. is a grateful recipient of a charitable bequest through the Estate of Carol E. Adin who passed away on July 13, 2002.
+In accordance with the donor's wishes, the Sherman Adin and Carol E. Adin Fund has been established to support Ulster's scholarship program to Ulster County residents who attend the College.